 Students communicate through email, video and conference calls, face-to-face meetings, and a variety of apps and collaboration tools between classes.

-Yes.
 An important element of the orientation experience is the opportunity to develop connections with other members of your cohort and faculty, and to focus on coursework.
+While we highly encourage you to stay in Chapel Hill for Orientation and both Impact Weekends, a hotel stay is optional.
+This is an excellent opportunity for networking with your cohort at meals and social activities.